Simvastatin: Interactions

 Simvastatin has important interactions with grapefruit juice and other drugs, including some that are commonly used for the treatment of cardiovascular disease.
 These interactions are clinically important because increasing simvastatin serum levels above those normally provided by the maximum recommended dose increases the risk of muscle damage, including the otherwise rare and potentially fatal side effect of rhabdomyolysis.

 Consuming large amounts of grapefruit juice increases serum levels of simvastatin by up to three-fold, increasing the risk of side effects.
-The FDA recommends that people taking statins should avoid consuming more than a quart (946 ml) of grapefruit juice per day.
+The FDA recommends that people taking statins should avoid consuming large quantities of grapefruit juice (more than 1 quart/946 ml) per day to reduce risk of myopathy.

 Simvastatin also interacts with other drugs, including some used to treat cardiovascular problems.
 It should not be taken by people who are also taking the antifungal drugs fluconazole, itraconazole, or posaconazole; the antibiotics erythromycin, clarithromycin, or telithromycin; HIV protease inhibitors; the antidepressant nefazodone; the cardiovascular drug gemfibrozil; the immunosuppressant ciclosporin, or the endometriosis drug danazol.
 Reduced maximum doses of simvastatin apply for patients taking certain other drugs, including the cardiovascular drugs verapamil, diltiazem, amiodarone, amlodipine, and ranolazine.

 Pharmacology

+Pharmacodynamics

 All statins act by inhibiting 3-hydroxy-3-methylglutaryl (HMG) coenzyme A reductase.
 HMG-CoA reductase, the rate-limiting enzyme of the HMG-CoA reductase pathway, the metabolic pathway responsible for the endogenous production of cholesterol.
 Statins are more effective than other lipid-regulating drugs at lowering LDL-cholesterol concentration, but they are less effective than the fibrates in reducing triglyceride concentration.
 However, statins reduce cardiovascular disease events and total mortality irrespective of the initial cholesterol concentration.
 This is a major piece of evidence that statins work in another way than the lowering of cholesterol (called pleiotropic effects).

-The drug is in the form of an inactive lactone that is hydrolyzed after ingestion to produce the active agent.
-It is a white, nonhygroscopic, crystalline powder that is practically insoluble in water, and freely soluble in chloroform, methanol, and ethanol.

 Simvastatin is an effective serum lipid-lowering drug that can decrease low density lipoprotein (LDL) levels by up to 50%.
 Simvastatin had been shown to interact with lipid-lowering transcription factor PPAR-alpha and that interaction might control the neurotrophic action of the drug.

+Pharmacokinetics

+The drug is in the form of an inactive lactone that is hydrolyzed after ingestion to produce the active β-hydroxyacid form.
+Simvastatin is primarily metabolized by CYP3A4 yielding products which are also active HMG-CoA reductase inhibitors.